Hello! My name is Kozue.

 But compared with other countries, I did not find any appropriate leaflets, websites, and maps provided by Tokyo City.

 For example, I didn’t find a very good leaflet of Tokyo sightseeing guide at Narita International Airport.
 There do exist tourist information centers, but they are small and not prominent.
 I searched “tokyo events” on weekends, in vain.
-There were no good sites.
+Google found no good sites.
 More importantly, “good hotels” depend on each traveler’s purpose in Tokyo – I have a lot of advice in my mind!

 The government finally started to establish better environments for international visitors to boost tourism, but still, Japanese people are too shy to get used to welcoming new people.